WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 Sending a message falls into two categories: boundaries and payloads.

 Boundary messages are treated as markers and carry no message payload.
-Boundary messages still require a message id which may be used as a point of reference for resuming or rewinding a stream if the REFERENCE flag is set to 1.
+Boundary messages still require a message id which may be used as a point of reference for resuming or rewinding a stream if the UNSTABLE_REFERENCE flag is set to 0.
 Boundaries may also denote the end of the stream if there is no message to apply that notation to [D0].

 Payloads are what you might expect and are transmitted using the remaining bytes in the frame.
 Encoding is specific to the connector definition given in the application, so these bytes are effectively opaque.
 An optional event time can be applied to events, though the worker may not make use of this at the moment [D1].

 Message ids are currently 64 bits in this version of the protocol.
 To allow variable sized id representations in the future, we may add a message flag for this variant but chose not to for the first iteration.
 Wallaroo does not make any assumptions around monotonicity of message ids currently.
 There may be cases where this becomes an advantage to leverage when available but it is currently left out of scope for later consideration.

+### Message Bit-flags

+Messages currently have a 16bit field for bit-flags.
+Most of the bits are reserved for future use and should be set to zero.
+Some of the valid settings are defined in the constants above and explained in more detail below.

 ### Ephemeral Messaging

 Messages can be marked as ephemeral denoting that the identity and content of the message may not be retrieved later.
 The message id is still provided for correlation purposes but should not be treated as a unique identifier by itself.
 Each should be unique within a session but will not guarantee this property across sessions.
 This feature is designed to be used for one-shot mediums like UDP or trivial TCP.

 ### Points of Reference

+NOTE: This section is under revision and should be considered slightly out of date.
+Please ask in the integrations slack channel for more up to date information.

 Each message id may be remembered but it can be expensive to remember them all.
 Thus we have points of reference to define position in a stream relative to its content, assuming there is some determinism in the ordering each time the content is replayed.
 The issue with determinism is what drives this to be selective.
 Certain mediums can only provide coarser granularity during replay.
 This involves the guarantee that messages sorted before and after that point of reference form a disjoint set.
 The whole stream itself may not have a total order but the disjoint sets formed by each point of reference do have a total order.